 This raw almond butter fudge isn’t your traditional fudge recipe.
 Unlike traditional fudge made with heavy cream, refined sugar, and butter, this fudge isn’t cooked and is made only from pure raw ingredients.
 However, it’s so decadent that it’s hard to believe that it’s raw.

-Use Medjool dates as a sweetener – Medjool dates are the best sweetener for this raw almond butter fudge.
+Medjool dates – Medjool dates are the best sweetener for this raw almond butter fudge.
 Their sticky texture makes them excellent for binding ingredients together and thickening the fudge mixture.
 Use the freshest and softest Medjool dates you can find to achieve the creamiest caramel-like consistency.
 Dates that are dry and hard require soaking in warm water first, which takes away from their flavor.
-Also, don’t try to experiment with liquid sweeteners, such as maple syrup or honey, because their liquid consistency just doesn’t work in this recipe.
+Also, don’t experiment with liquid sweeteners, such as maple syrup or honey, because their consistency just doesn’t work in this recipe.

 Caramelize the dates first – dates are often called a nature’s candy because of their high sugar content.
 Well, you can take the sweetness to yet another level when you caramelize the dates in a saucepan first.
 Caramelizing the dates also softens them a bit and further increases their binding properties.